-High-quality Texas Instruments TI-99/4A replacement power supply unit (PSU).
-Designed specifically for TI-99/4A systems to preserve them in a pristine condition for years to come.
+Reliable heavy-duty Texas Instruments TI-99/4A replacement power supply unit (PSU).
+High-quality design dedicated for TI-99/4A systems to prevent damage from hazardous events such as overvoltage.
 Stabilized +5V/4.0A, +12V/2.0A, and -5V/0.5A DC ensure continued error-free operation of your TI-99/4A.
-Robust and sturdy chassis with LED-illumination and different styles and colors to chose from.
+Solid and robust gray/black case with LED-illumination and detachable output power cable.
 Fully fused and electrically protected, with specialized 4-pin plug matching the original TI-99/4A PSU pinout.
 Requires a minor modification consisting of disconnecting the built-in TI-99/4A power supply board.

 Manufacturer product number: